Child Tax Credit: How Do You Opt Out Of Advance Monthly Payments?

-(CBS Baltimore) — On July 15, most parents will start receiving advance Child Tax Credit payments of up to $300 per child.
-The monthly payments will last through the end of 2021.
+(CBS Philadelphia) — Most parents will start receiving advance Child Tax Credit payments on July 15, when the updated Credit goes into effect.
+Those monthly checks of up to $300 per child will last through the end of 2021.
+Up to $1,800 more per child will arrive at tax time next year.
 The amount of each parent’s total payment depends on their annual income, the number of children and the ages of those children.
-And, in total, they may add up to more than any of the first three stimulus checks.
-What if a parent wants to opt out of these advance payments in favor of a one-time payment?
+Combined the money may add up to more than any of the first three stimulus checks.
+But what if a parent wants to opt out of these advance payments in favor of a one-time payment?

 Qualifying For The Updated Credit

 The updated Child Tax Credit will be based on parents’ modified adjusted gross income (AGI), as reflected on their 2020 tax filing.
 (AGI is the sum of one’s wages, interest, dividends, alimony, retirement distributions and other sources of income minus certain deductions, such as student loan interest, alimony payments and retirement contributions.)
 The amount phases out at a rate of $50 for every $1,000 of annual income beyond $75,000 for an individual and beyond $150,000 for a married couple.
 The benefit will be fully refundable, meaning it will not depend on the recipient’s current tax burden.
 Qualifying families will receive the full amount, regardless of what they owe in taxes.
-There is no limit to the number of dependents that can be claimed.READ MORE: Child Tax Credit: IRS Could Face Implementation Problems For Monthly Check
+There is no limit to the number of dependents that can be claimed.READ MORE: Child Tax Credit: When Will Your Check Arrive?

 The IRS will pay $3,600 per child to parents of children up to age five.
 That changes to $3,000 total for each child ages six through 17.
 Half of the total will be paid as six monthly payments and half as a 2021 tax credit.
 The IRS will make a one-time payment of $500 for dependents age 18 or full-time college students up through age 24.